purescript/purescript-foreign/README.md

 ### Values

     parseForeign :: forall a.
-ForeignParser a -> Foreign -> Either Prim.String a
+ForeignParser a -> Foreign -> Either String a

     parseJSON :: forall a.
-(ReadForeign a) => Prim.String -> Either Prim.String a
+(ReadForeign a) => String -> Either String a

     prop :: forall a.
-(ReadForeign a) => Prim.String -> ForeignParser a
+(ReadForeign a) => String -> ForeignParser a